 She approaches her mediums and turns them into colourful reflections of herself; each work being a conceptual or representational self-portrait.
 Her work is an accumulation of her experiences, perspectives, and fascinations with others experiences and perspectives that are then reflected through her self-portraits.
 Though her work is self-reflective, the intention is that viewers may see themselves and their experiences within each of the portraits and narratives.

-My work is often inspired by photographed self-portraits and are created with the intention to be the preliminaries to every piece.
+My work is often inspired by photographed self-portraits and are created with the intention to be the foundation to every piece.

-These images are influenced by social media and the male gaze - I then alter them to complicate this narrative.
-The viewer becomes aware of this imbalanced spectatorship.
+These images are influenced from experiencing the world through social media and the male gaze, and are then altered to complicate this narrative, making the viewer aware of this imbalanced spectatorship.
 While my portraits gaze towards the viewer, at themselves, or at invented impressions of themselves, they also join the spectators and appear aloof, unaware of their audience.
 I am setting up an imbalance where continuous looking between the audience and the portraits is recognizably inapt.

 Each portrait becomes something one doesn't wish to look away from, even though they might feel that they should.
 With the intention to reflect on the imposed objectification of the female form, I want my work to confront the spectator, critiquing this imbalance by exposing it and embracing it all at once.